Fevol/starlight-theme-obsidian/packages/starlight-theme-obsidian/README.md

 ## Attribution

-This theme is heavily based on the [Starlight Rapide Theme](https://github.com/HiDeoo/starlight-theme-rapide) by HiDeoo.
+This theme is heavily based on the [Starlight Rapide Theme](https://github.com/HiDeoo/starlight-theme-rapide) by HiDeoo, licensed under MIT.
 All credits for page examples, project structure and certain styles go to them.

 Where applicable, attribution has been added to each relevant piece of code (or codefile).

+The moon icon used for the site favicon is adapted from [SVG Repo](https://www.svgrepo.com/svg/120949/moon), which has a CC0 license.